 1. Preheat oven to 350 degrees and grease a 9x13 baking pan.
 Bring a large pot of water to a boil.
 Once boiling, add your gluten free noodles and cook until al dente (not crunchy, but not completely soft).
 Once done, drain and rinse the noodles with cold water.

 2. While your pasta is cooking, heat 2 tbsp. olive oil to a large skillet on medium high heat.
 Add your spinach and saute until wilted.
 Season with salt and pepper, then remove from pan and set aside.
 In the same pan, add another 2 tbsp. of olive oil.
 As the oil is heating, chop your onion and mince your garlic cloves.

-4. Pour the meat sauce into your 9x13 pan.
-Add the pasta noodles and mozzarella cheese.
-Stir just enough to combine.
-Sprinkle with parmesan cheese, cover with tinfoil, and bake for 20 minutes.
+4. Mix the noodles into the meat sauce and pour into your 9x13 pan.
+Add the mozzarella cheese and stir just enough to combine.
+Sprinkle with parmesan cheese and bake for 20 minutes.

 6. Enjoy!
 I love to pair this with a salad and my cheesy bread puffs recipe! ♡